This page is currently (September 2011) being updated, revised and references added

 Internet links

-Video of harbour seal birth at La Jolla (1).
+Watch a Sable Island harbour seal fitted with a 'crittercam' foraging on sandeels La Jolla Friends of the Seals video explaining the origins of the seals and the controversy Video explaining the controversy at La Jolla Video of harbour seal colony at La Jolla beach (undisturbed) Video of small harbour seal colony on a beach at Fitzgerald Marine Reserve.
+Note the greater social activity of seals at the water's edge Video of harbour seal birth at La Jolla (1).
 The pup is born at the water's edge.
 The video shows nosing contacts by the mother just after birth, the pup's high activity level and ability to swim immediately after birth, the mother's chaperoning behaviour, and the hovering of a gull anticipating the afterbirth.
 Judging by the soundtrack, the human audience may have been rather too close and too loud in its cheering at the moment of birth.
+Video of a harbour seal birth at La Jolla (2).
+This time the pup was born on a dry part of the beach.
+The amniotic sac is clearly seen.
+Again, a gull is waitng for the afterbirth.
+Video of older harbour seal pup activity at water's edge (probably also at La Jolla). |

 References